aleferna12/colordict/README.md

         #ff0000
         (76.5, 76.5, 76.5)

-    And a KeyError would be raised for "fluo_dict", as "red" is not a color of the "fluorescent" palette
+    And a `KeyError` would be raised for `fluo_dict`, as `red` is not a color of the "fluorescent" palette

-- "colordict_instance.palettes" is a dictionary containing every loaded palette and the name of the colors contained in each of them
+- `colordict_instance.palettes` is a dictionary containing every loaded palette and the name of the colors contained in each of them
-- "colordict_instance.norm" represents the dictionary's current norm.
+- `colordict_instance.norm` represents the dictionary's current norm.
 It is read-only
-- "colordict_instance.mode" represents the dictionary's current mode ( 'rgb', 'rgba', 'hex', 'hls', 'hsv' or 'yiq')
+- `colordict_instance.mode` represents the dictionary's current mode ( 'rgb', 'rgba', 'hex', 'hls', 'hsv' or 'yiq')
-- "colordict_instance.is_grayscale" represents if the dictionary is grayscale or not
+- `colordict_instance.is_grayscale` represents if the dictionary is grayscale or not
-- "colordict_instance.palettes_path" represents the path to the directory where palettes are stored.
-It is read-only
+- `colordict_instance.palettes_path` represents the path to the directory where palettes are stored

 ### Retrieving color values from a ColorDictionary instance:

-- Color values can be retrieved from a ColorDict by doing:
+- Color values can be retrieved from a `ColorDict` by doing:

          colordict_instance['color_name']